modrobert/SecureChatAnywhere/README.md

 ciphertext with the wrong character encoding can result in unpredictable results where the plaintext can't be read.

+If you wish to compile and run the program yourself instead of using the precompiled jar file, then use these commands:

+Compile:
+javac SecureChatAnywhere.java

+Run:
+java -Dfile.encoding=UTF-8 SecureChatAnywhere

 ---

 ### Usage